clue/json-query-language/SYNTAX.md

 This filter matches every object that has an id attribute of type string and id=100.
 In the above example, this does not match any object, because id is always of type number.

+If you want to support multiple types, consider using the `$in` comparator and explicitly list all possible types.

 #### $in comparator

 The `$in` comparator checks if the value of the key is "in" (either of) the given list of values.